 It may not be one of the most commonly heard of cancers, but oral cancer is still diagnosed in approximately 48,250 American’s each year.
 It is also responsible for more than 9,500 deaths per year.
 The death rate is higher than with other head and neck cancers, not because it is particularly hard to discover or diagnose, but because this type of cancer has historically been discovered quite late in its development and after it has metasized to another location in the body, such as the lymph nodes.

 Oral cancer is particularly dangerous because it is virtually imperceptible in its early stages.
 This is because symptoms are minimal and hard to recognize.
 There is also an increased risk of producing second, primary tumors.
-This means that patients who survive a first encounter with the disease, have up to a 20 times higher risk of developing a second cancer.
+This means that patients who survive a first encounter with the disease, have up to 20 times higher risk of developing second cancer.
 This heightened risk factor can last for 5 to 10 years after the first occurrence of cancer is detected.

 Thankfully, oral cancer is now being detected much earlier thanks to screening carried out by dental professionals, and the earlier oral cancer is detected, the greater the chance of successful treatment.